nickpegg/recipes/kimchi.md

 You'll want about a 16.7 ratio of cabbage to sea salt by weight, so if you have 500 grams of napa cabbage, you'll need about 30 grams of sea salt.

+You can find napa cabbage and gochugaru in more than just Asian grocery stores, but I really recommend buying from Asian markets since they'll be the cheapest.
+For example, Koreana Market in Oakland, CA sells a whole head of napa cabbage for $1 and a 1 pound (!) bag of gochugaru for $7.

 ## Slurry
 | Qty             | Thing
 |-----------------|-------